NoPayneNoGame/hsbne.github.com/admin/dispute.md

 ## Dings

 When you see a member doing something thats not excellent, you're obliged to issue what we call a 'ding'.
-Theres always a ding thread on the forum, and posting there is the official way to ding someone.
+There should always be a ding section on the forum [here](https://forum.hsbne.org/c/engine-room/Dings/), and posting there is the official way to ding someone.
 Dings are nothing more than records, so that people get friendly reminders about what we all want to see at the space, and so we can all see patterns of behaviour.

 Anyone can issue a ding to anyone, and theres no penalty for being dinged.
 Take it as constructive criticism.